Course Content and Outcome Guide for HST 111

 - Special Fee:

 Course DescriptionEnhances academic skills and deepens an understanding of American history as a discipline while supporting work performed in HST 201, 202 or 203.
 Includes a tutorial relating to course concepts and content, academic skill building, and a brief community-related learning project.
-Corequisites: HST 201 or HST 202 or HST 203.
+Corequisites: HST 201 and HST 202 and HST 203.
 Audit available.

 Intended Outcomes for the course